bhazard/chef-cookbooks/wso2/README.md

 The cookbook is in the middle of a major update.
 The core modules will install, however many depend on being accessible via localhost in their default config.

+* Replace default keystore (see log WARN)
+* Increase default swap memory (see log WARN)
+* Add cert for proper SSL support
 * Add support for production database
-* Set hostname properly throughout config files (now use "localhost")
+* Set hostname properly throughout config files (currently, can only use "localhost")
 * Include version-specific config files for each product
 * Parameterize user and group under which the WSO2 service runs
 * Parameterize default admin account and password
+* Allow IS portal and dashboard to work when not accessed via localhost
+* IS dashboard/portal issue with back to login screen gens "something went wrong during auth process"

 ## Supported Platforms